-One of the most haunting questions UPSC CSE aspirants face right from the very start.
+One of the most haunting questions UPSC CSE aspirants face right from the very start is picking the best optional subject for IAS exam.
 The importance of choosing the right optional subject can be gauged by this dilemma seen in aspirants.
 The current format has reduced the number of optional subjects to be selected to one comprising of 2 papers of 250 marks each.

 The decision of selecting the right optional subject is very vital and also plays a very significant role in the aspirant’s overall score of the exam.
 There are various aspects which enable the aspirants to select a particular optional subject.
 While these factors may vary from person to person, they do play a crucial role for the right selection.
 Let’s have a closer look at these factors: